 A block number provided by the user to the operating system is normally a relative block number, the first relative block of the file is 0 and then 1 and so on.

 - Index sequential method –

-It is the other method of accessing a file which is built on the top of the direct access method.
+It is the other method of accessing a file that is built on the top of the sequential access method.
 These methods construct an index for the file.
 The index, like an index in the back of a book, contains the pointer to the various blocks.
-To find a record in the file, we first search the index and then by the help of pointer we access the file directly.
+To find a record in the file, we first search the index, and then by the help of pointer we access the file directly.

 - It is built on top of Sequential access.

 - It control the pointer by using index.